-In fact, conventional wisdom says that busyness is necessary in order to thrive in today’s world.
-But sometimes things get out of control.
-There are times when we are so busy that it causes us to suffer in many aspects of our life.
+Conventional wisdom says that busyness is necessary in order to thrive in today’s world, but sometimes things get out of control.
+There are times when we are too busy, and it causes us to suffer in many aspects of our life.
 Sometimes, it happens so subtly that we don’t realize what’s happening until it’s to late: a broken marriage, strained relationships with the kids, health scares, anxiety attacks.

-It doesn’t have to be this way: you can take control of your life again by recognizing the warning sign and taking action today to reverse the trend.
+It doesn’t have to be this way.
+You can take control of your life again by recognizing the warning signs and taking action to reverse the trend.

 Do you recognize any of these warning signs in your life?

 Can’t remember the last time you had dinner with the family or got the see the kids?
 You are probably a victim of 12 or 14-hour workdays.
 This kind of schedule may be unavoidable over the short-term but can have devastating effects on family life over the long-term.